An anonymous donor pledges $3.8 million to revive the Lake Matoaka Amphitheatre's Glory Days after it has been idle for almost a generation.

 2001, April 10

-Along with the City of Williamsburg and the Colonial Williamsburg Foundation, the College celebrated the opening of its new Barnes & Noble bookstore on Duke of Gloucester Street.
+Along with the City of Williamsburg and the Colonial Williamsburg Foundation, the university celebrated the opening of its new Barnes & Noble bookstore on Duke of Gloucester Street.

-The College community gathered in the nation's capital to celebrate the official opening of William and Mary's Washington, D.C., office.
-Open since January, the office will serve as an "embassy" for the College.
+The W&M community gathered in the nation's capital to celebrate the official opening of William & Mary's Washington, D.C., office.
+Open since January, the office will serve as an "embassy" for the university.

 2001, August 31

-The College and local community enjoyed a celebration of the Sir Christopher Wren Building's recent "Wrenewal"-which was funded completely through private donations.
+W&M and local community enjoyed a celebration of the Sir Christopher Wren Building's recent "Wrenewal" — which was funded completely through private donations.

 2001, October 25

-Davis Young Paschall '32, the College's 22nd president, died.
+Davis Young Paschall '32, W&M's 22nd president, died.
 During his tenure as president, an entire "new campus" was built, an academic renaissance launched and two branch colleges established.

 2001, October 31